evilchili/telisar-website/content/posts/some_of_the_truth.md

 ---

-"Since life is a dream I think I'll stop eating and drinking so much," he told me, "do some ethereal daydreaming instead.
+Since life is a dream I think I'll stop eating and drinking so much," he told me, "do some ethereal daydreaming instead.
 Go in the mansion of the mind and close all the doors, not traveling in the back of this cart for 5 days & 5 nights, broke."